-The lithium cutoff grade is the same as the Mineral Resource cutoff grade of 858 ppm Li, as noted in Table 14-16.
-A second cutoff factor was based on the pit optimization analysis in order to meet the Project goals as noted in Section 16.2.
+The lithium cutoff grade is the same as the Mineral Resource cutoff grade of 858 ppm Li, as noted in Table 11-18.
+A second cutoff factor was based on the pit optimization analysis in order to meet the Project goals as noted in Section 13.1.2.
 This resulted in the application of the cutoff factor of 15 Kilograms of Extracted LCE per Leach Ore for pit optimization.

 In the 2022 Technical Report, the cut-off factor utilized Extracted Lithium and ROM Total Feed.
-However, in the current Mineral Reserve estimate, the Kilograms of Extracted LCE per tonne of Leach Ore cutoff
+However, in the current Mineral Reserve estimate, the Kilograms of Extracted LCE per tonne of Leach Ore cutoff factor was utilized to evaluate the blocks.
+The 2024 cut-off factor is based on how much LCE could be produced per Leach Ore tonne.
+With the 2024 factor, utilizing the LCE recovered allowed for the incorporation of the Metallurgical Recovery into the cut-off factor considerations.
+Which allows the equation to focus on the material quantities after Attrition Scrubbing.

-Figure 15-1 shows a histogram of the relationship of the Kilograms of Extracted LCE per Leach Ore cut-off factor by clay type, illite and smectite.
+Figure 12-1 shows a histogram of the relationship of the Kilograms of Extracted LCE per Leach Ore cut-off factor by clay type, illite and smectite.
 Illite 2 has the highest value, which correlates well with the high lithium grade and high metallurgical recovery seen for the Illite 2.
 The Illite 3 has the next highest average value, which also correlates well with the lithium grade and metallurgical recovery present for that domain.